Ddeveloper-sr/YouTube-verifier-bot/README.md

 | Role not being given      | Bot role hierarchy + Manage Roles permission  |
 | OCR not detecting         | Try higher quality screenshot or edit keywords in `verifyService.js` |
 | Commands not showing      | Restart bot or re-invite with proper scopes   |
-| Still not working.         | Join our discord server so we can check the problem or issue.
----

----

-## 🛠️ Custom emoji
-youtube-verifier/
-|── commands/
-|── events/
-|── handlers/
-|── services/
-|── utils/
-|── emoji.js (New folder)

 ---

 ## 📜 License